How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 [Validation & Reporting]

-As Jason Cannon notes in “Linux for Beginners,” shell scripting is the “secret sauce” that makes complex automation accessible.
-I’ve found this to be particularly true when working with heterogeneous systems where installing additional language runtimes isn’t always an option.
+linux-bash-and-more/P200000002838/9781118024485">Shell scripting is the connective tissue that makes complex automation accessible.
+This is particularly true when working with heterogeneous systems where installing additional language runtimes isn’t always an option.

-Here are the tools I consider essential for effective automation:
+Here are the tools that are essential for effective automation:

 # Text processing workhorses